section-engineering-education/engineering-education/content/articles/Implementation-of-CI-and-CD-in-java-application(Linux)-UsingShell-and-Docker-Executor-on-GitLab/index.md

 These are the essential programs that must be installed on a Linux computer.
 It can, however, be adjusted depending on the compilation script, and you may need to obtain additional software if necessary.
 The following are the software requirements:

 1. **Git**- The first criterion is to commit the modifications to GitLab.
-It's a version control tool that tracks the changes to a set of files over time.
+It's a version management system that keeps track of how a group of files has changed over time.

 2. **Apache Ant**- This is a tool that assists in the creation of processes as well as the generation of the project's jar file.
 It provides additional project information, which should be included in the jar.